TungTran2095/Medsal/README.md

 #### `get_total_salary_parttime`

 This function is used by the Payroll Dashboard to calculate the total sum of `"Tong tien"` from the `Parttime` table, with optional filters for a selected year and an array of months.
 It correctly parses text-based month columns (e.g., "Tháng 01") into integers.
+It assumes the `Parttime` table has `"Nam"` (INTEGER for year) and `"Thoi gian"` (TEXT for month description, e.g., "Tháng 01") columns.

 **SQL Code:**
 ```sql